ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 | app_groups_diff   | -28      | array                    | {{&SELF}} |
 {: #tab-ACE-Groupcomm-Parameters title="ACE Groupcomm Parameters" align="center"}

-The following holds for the Group Manager.
+The following holds for the Group Manager:

 * It MUST support the parameters 'ace_groupcomm_profile', 'exp', and 'group_policies', which are defined in {{Section 8 of RFC9594}}.